Rishav124-hub/ReactPractice/README.md

   * Pure component not re-render Unnessecerly
   * it render only when there is change in prevState and currentState
   * It is also good  idea to ensure that all the children component are also pure to avoid unexpected  behaviour

+* PureComponent is same as MemoCOmponent
+  * Memo work with function ANd pure works with class